How to Start a Business

 You can register for local taxes and get your LBT receipt online through the BTExpress portal.

-The tax collector’s office also provides a Local Business Tax Information Sheet that lists the items required to apply for an LBT Receipt and contact information for relevant tax and licensing agencies.
+The tax collector’s office also provides a Local Business Tax Information Sheet that lists the items required to apply for an LBT Receipt and contact information for relevant tax and licensing agencies, which you can download from the Local Business Tax page of the Tax Collector’s website.

 How do I find my tax classification code?

-To find your tax classification code, use the Jacksonville/Duval County list of Local Business Tax Occupations Codes.
+To find your tax classification code, use the Jacksonville/Duval County list of Local Business Tax Occupations Codes, which is also available for download on the Tax Collector’s Local Business Tax Page.

 How much will I pay for my LBT receipt?